jmzambon/libreoffice-code-highlighter/README.md

 - or *Format -> Code Highlighter 2 -> Update selection*
   - updates an already highlighted snippet with the formatting informations stored with it

-#### Features and Tips
+#### Features
-- All languages (more then 500) and styles (more then 40) provided by Pygments are supported.
+- Supports all languages (more then 500) and styles (more then 40) provided by Pygments.
-> **Tip 1** CodeHighlighter2 contains two styles that are not part of Pygments: libreoffice-classic and libreoffice-dark, that make use of LibreOffice IDE color schemes (classic mode and dark mode).
-Code Highlighter also adds a "LibreOffice Basic" language, which is not a Pygments lexer but a convenient shortcut to VB.net lexer, which is perfect for parsing LOBasic.

-> **Tip 2** Not all language aliases that are valid names for Code Highlighter 2 appear in the option dialog: if you don't find a language, try anyway to type its name in the combobox (try for example with "R" or with "Pascal").
-- Multiselection.
+- Supports multiselection.
-> **Tip** Choose "automatic" to highlight from different languages at the same time.
-- Line numbering.
+- Supports line numbering.
-> **Tip 1** Click the "More..." button to access line numbers options or character styles options.

-> **Tip 2** Uncheck line numbering option to remove unwanted line numbers, due for example to copy-pasted code.
 - Supports all modules excepted Base.
-> **Tip** For long snippet, CodeHighlighter2 works faster with text and text frame in Writer.
-- Allows direct formatting or use of character styles.
+- Supports direct formatting or character styles.
-- Optional use of background color.
+- Allow to disable background color.
-- In-document preview [2.4.11].
+- Allow in-document preview [2.4.11].

 #### General behaviour
 - Highlighting is applied to the selected object, that can be plain text, text frame, text shape, text table cell or calc cell.